top of page

 Description: excessive hair growth

-Associate with: Porphyria cutanea tarda, anorexia nervosa, malignancy, drugs
+Associated with: Porphyria cutanea tarda, anorexia nervosa, malignancy, drugs

 Hypertrophic Scar

-Cause: dysregulation of the normal healing process resulting in excessive production of collagen, elastin, proteoglycans, and extracellular matrix proteins
+Etiology: dysregulation of the normal healing process resulting in excessive production of collagen, elastin, proteoglycans, and extracellular matrix proteins

 Description: Pink to red, slightly raised, or flat, limited to confines of wound, and usually occurs within weeks of injury